Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Next Generation 3D Intelligent Transportation System

 \subsubsection{People Transportation}

-\paragraph{Air Taxis} Commercial UAM operations will help to avoid transportation congestion on the ground.
-Around the world, there are companies currently providing these services.
+\paragraph{Air Taxis} Commercial AAM operations will help to avoid transportation congestion on the ground.
+Companies around the world are currently providing these services.
 For example, BLADE Bounce is an on-demand helicopter transfer service between BLADE helipad locations and New York area airports—both commercial and private.
 Similarly, Airbus is operating its Voom on-demand helicopter service in Sao Paulo, Brazil.
-However, the new all-electric and hybrid eVTOL promise to be more accessible and efficient.
-These vehicles are currently being designed by Boeing, Uber, Airbus, Hunday, and other companies. \paragraph{Emergency} In addition to passenger-carrying flights, UAM also includes aircraft operations for tasks in metropolitan areas such as public safety, medical evacuations and rescue.
+However, the new all-electric and hybrid electric vertical take-off and landing (eVTOL) promises to be more accessible and efficient.
+These vehicles are currently being designed by Wisk (Boeing), Eve (Embraer), Airbus, Joby, Volocopter, and other companies. \paragraph{Emergency} In addition to passenger flights, AAM also includes aircraft operations for tasks in metropolitan areas, such as public safety, medical evacuations, and rescue.